CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/RADIUS-AAA.md

 To verify that the RADIUS client is configured correctly, log in as a non-privileged user and run a `net add interface` command.

-In this example, the `ops` user is not a priveileged RADIUS user so they cannot add an interface.
+In this example, the `ops` user is not a priveleged RADIUS user so they cannot add an interface.

     ops@leaf01:~$ net add interface swp1